LeadPipeSoftware/LeadPipe.RabbitHole/docs/source/issues.rst

 Issues
 ==========

 Found a bug?
-Go here.
+You can report it on the project's `GitHub Issues page <https://github.com/LeadPipeSoftware/LeadPipe.RabbitHole/issues>`.